ashrimal2/msds610/final_presentation/README.md

     - Regression analysis can give a confidence interval for each regression coefficient that it estimates.
 2. Linear Regression is easily understandable and explain Important factors that I always consider when choosing a model are how *simple* it and how *interpretable* it is.
 Why?

-    <br></t></t>A simpler model means it’s easier to communicate how the model itself works and how to interpret the results of a model.
+    - A simpler model means it’s easier to communicate how the model itself works and how to interpret the results of a model.
 3. Linear Regression is very simple to implement but still very powerful
 <br><br>
 ## Applications of Linear Regression:

 <center><img src='images/apply.png'></center>